Keith Urban: 1999–2006: Keith Urban, Golden Road and Be Here

-2002–2006: Golden Road and Be Here

-Urban released his second American album, Golden Road, in 2002.
+Urban released a second American album, Golden Road, in 2002.
 Of the 13 songs included on this album, Urban produced seven himself and co-produced the other six with Dann Huff.
 The album's lead-off single, "Somebody Like You", was released in July 2002 and spent six weeks at number one.
 The second single was the number three hit "Raining on Sunday" which Radney Foster had previously released as a single from his 1998 album See What You Want to See.
 The third and fourth singles from the album, "Who Wouldn't Wanna Be Me" and "You'll Think of Me", went to number one, with the latter winning him the Grammy Award for Best Male Country Vocal Performance in 2005.

-On 22 September 2005, Urban's third studio album, Golden Road, was certified triple platinum, for sales of three million copies.

 In 2002, Urban posed nude for Playgirl.
 On The Tonight Show with Jay Leno, he said that he regretted posing nude despite not showing any full frontal nudity.

 In 2004, Urban performed "Lights on the Hill" at the Tamworth tribute concert following the death of Australian country singer Slim Dusty, an artist whom he had both written for and covered.

 In 2005, Urban performed in front of European audiences for the first time.
 In May, he supported Bryan Adams on his UK and Ireland tour, which included dates at Earls Court, London, Scottish Exhibition and Conference Centre, Glasgow, and The Point, Dublin.
 On 6 June a UK-only album, Days Go By, was released.
 The album contained songs from both Be Here and Golden Road.
+On 22 September 2005, Urban's third studio album, Golden Road, was certified triple platinum, for sales of three million copies.
 "You Look Good in My Shirt" was originally intended to be the fifth single from this album.
 Instead, Capitol chose to release "Days Go By", the lead-off to his third American album Be Here.
 By late 2004, this song became Urban's fifth number one hit on the country chart.
 Although it was not officially released, "You Look Good in My Shirt" spent one week at number 60 on the country charts in July 2004 and remained a fan favourite.
-The next single from this album was the #2 "You're My Better Half", followed by the five-week number 1 "Making Memories of Us", which was written by Rodney Crowell and previously recorded by both Tracy Byrd and Crowell's side project The Notorious Cherry Bombs.
+The next single from this album was the number 2 "You're My Better Half", followed by the five-week number 1 "Making Memories of Us", which was written by Rodney Crowell and previously recorded by both Tracy Byrd and Crowell's side project The Notorious Cherry Bombs.
 The next singles from this album were "Better Life" and "Tonight I Wanna Cry".
 The former, which Urban wrote with Richard Marx, spent six weeks at number 1 and the latter spent three weeks at number 2.
 After this song, "Live to Love Another Day" spent 14 weeks on the country chart, reaching a peak of number 48, although it was never officially released as a single.